-Application for Courses, Spring 2020
+Application for Courses, Spring 2022

-Due to the flexible structure of the programme, students must apply for the courses that they wish to study each semester.
+Owing to the flexible structure of the programme, students must apply for the courses they wish to study each semester.

 The application is done via antagning.se (the Swedish version of universityadmissions.se).
 Programme students are guaranteed admission to courses given by the Faculty of Science as long as the specific admission requirements are fulfilled and the application is submitted in time.

-The application deadline is 15 October 2019 for the upcoming spring semester.
+The application deadline is 15 October 2021 for the upcoming spring semester.
 It is important that you submit your application in time!
 All courses will be closed for application after the deadline and may or may not be reopened for late applications before the start of the semester.

 The literature lists for all courses offered in the autumn can be found below:

 Teaching in the autumn 2021 in the light of the Corona situation

 In order to ensure a safe study and working environment for students and employees, we are making decisions on a continuous basis, based on current recommendations from the responsible authorities.
 The information below will therefore be updated continuously.